spotify/luigi/CONTRIBUTING.rst

 .. code:: bash

-    # The first two are fast and will tell if you if you've broken
+    # These commands are pretty fast and will tell if you if you've
-    # something major:
+    # broken something major:
     tox -e pep8
     tox -e py27-nonhdfs

+    # You can also test particular files for even faster iterations
+    tox -e py27-nonhdfs test/rpc_test.py

     # And some of the others involve downloading and running Hadoop:
     tox -e py33-cdh